 Manapua Dough

-- Knead dough on lightly floured board until smooth (10 minutes).
-Put 2 tsp. of sesame seed oil into an extra large bowl and place dough inside.
-Roll dough around in bowl to lightly cover it with the sesame seed oil.
-Cover with a damp cloth and place in a warm place.
-Let rise until double in bulk, about 2 hours.
+- Once the dough is formed, put 2 tsp. of sesame seed oil into a large bowl or stand mixer and place it inside.
+Roll the dough in the bowl to lightly cover it with the sesame seed oil.
+Cover the dough with a damp cloth and place in a warm place.
+Let rise until double in bulk, about 1 hour.

-- Divide into 2 portions.
-Remove first portion and knead 2 minutes.
-Repeat with second.
-Roll each into roll 14 – 16 inches long and cut into 8-9 pieces.
+- After the dough has risen, divide it into 2 equal portions to make it easier to knead.
+Remove the first portion and knead 2 minutes.
+Repeat with the other half.
+Roll each into roll 14 – 16 inches long and cut into 8 pieces.
+Note: If using a stand mixer, knead the dough on low for 2 minutes.

 - Shape each cut piece into round balls.
 Flatten each piece into 4 inch circles, leaving more dough in the center and using your fingers to push the dough out at the edges.

-- Take a heaping tablespoon of the char siu mixture and place into the middle of each dough circle.
-Bring up the edges of the circle to encase the filling and pinch close.
+- Take a heaping tablespoon of the char siu mixture and place it into the middle of each dough circle.
+Bring the edges of the circle around the filling and pinch close.

 - Place buns into a steamer and steam for 10-12 minutes.